nkoep/nkoep.net/posts/adaboost-regressor.md

 As pointed out in the beginning, AdaBoost is compatible with any type of regression method.
-However, since we always try to stay reasonably close to sklearn's interface, we use the same type of base estimator as sklearn's `AdaBoostRegressor` defaults to, namely a decision tree regressor with `max_depth` set to 3.[^max-depth]
+However, since we always try to stay reasonably close to sklearn's interface, we use the same type of base estimator as the default choice in sklearn's `AdaBoostRegressor`, namely a decision tree regressor with `max_depth` set to 3.[^max-depth]
 We refer to such a tree as a *sprout*.